 Blockchain technology represents the coming together of several technologies and ideas that have the potential to solve many problems.
 Operating on the internet, a Blockchain is a network that allows transactions to occur in an environment that is (1) transparent, (2) without the need of a trusted intermediary, (3) immutable, and (4) secure.

 There are many great resources that explain these features of Blockchain technology in detail.
-I recommend starting by looking at this video by Don Tapscott.
+We recommend starting by looking at this video by Don Tapscott.

 How Can Your Company Use Blockchain?